 Fig 1.
 The Revenue Recognition Process

-Should it matter if a transaction is recognized on December 31 vs. January 1?
+Should it matter if a transaction is recognized on December 31st or January 1st?

 Fig 2.
 The Contract Term Structure

-What public investors would really like to see is annual contract value (ACV).
-ACV is the amount of business currently under contract for that year – be it already recognized as revenue, invoiced but not performed, or contracted but not yet invoiced.
-This metric would give you a better sense if a weak GAAP revenue report is a minor blip or a cause for concern.
+What you’d really like to see in GAAP is annual contract value (ACV) and total contract value (TCV).
+ACV is the amount of business currently under contract for that year — whether it’s already recognized as revenue, invoiced but not performed, or contracted but not yet invoiced.
+TCV includes contracts and invoices for future years.
+With ACV and TCV, you could see revenue recognition within the context of the full sales picture.

-The cash conversion cycle (CCC) measures how long each invested dollar of working capital is tied up in the production and sales process for an average transaction.
+The cash conversion cycle (CCC) measures how long each dollar of working capital is invested in the production and sales process of an average transaction.

 The idea is to track working capital efficiency from the cash paid to suppliers to the cash collected from customers.